 Effective Date: April 18, 2002

 a.
-NASA officials may request the detail of military personnel from the military services to perform appropriate services for NASA.
+It is NASA's policy to utilize detailed military personnel from military services to perform appropriate services for NASA, as these detailees provide a:

 a.
-This NPD applies to NASA Headquarters and NASA Centers, including Component Facilities.
+This NPD applies to NASA Headquarters and NASA Centers, including Component Facilities and Technical and Service Support Centers.

 b.
 The provisions of this NPD relate to the detailing of military personnel to NASA under the terms of the NASA/DoD agreements cited in paragraph 4.
 They do not relate to military personnel temporarily assigned to NASA to serve in a liaison or observer capacity or to perform other functions for the DoD.

 a.
-The Director, Export Control & Interagency Liaison Division, Office of External Relations, is responsible for the following:
+The Director, Export Control and Interagency Liaison Division, OIIR, is responsible for the following:

 (1) Developing policies and procedures for management of the NASA military detailee program in coordination with the Office of the Secretary of Defense and the military services.